Skip to main content

 Updated over a week ago

-We're excited to announce that your team now has even greater flexibility for sharing vital information regarding your test plans.
-This groundbreaking feature allows you to share data, not just with registered users, but also with individuals who haven't registered with your company on our TestCollab platform.
-This could include business stakeholders, clients, contractors or other third-party teams who may find this information beneficial.
+Your team can have a greater flexibility for sharing vital information regarding test plans.
+This groundbreaking feature allows you to share data not only with team on TestCollab, but also with individuals who haven't registered with your company account on TestCollab.
+This could include business stakeholders, clients, contractors, or other third-party teams who may find this information beneficial.

 What you share?

-Comprehensive Summary of the Test Plan - The dashboard providing comprehensive and analytical data on entire test plan can now be shared, providing a details of the testing strategy, objectives, schedule, and resources.
+Comprehensive Summary of the Test Plan - The dashboard that offers comprehensive and analytical data on the entire test plan.
+It can be shared to detail the testing strategy, objectives, schedule, and resources.

-The Entire List of Test Cases - Share the complete list of test cases which maps out what is being tested.
-This includes the test cases id, description, steps, and the expected results, actual results, and execution logs thereby providing a complete context.
+The Entire List of Test Cases - Share the complete list of test cases, mapping out what is being tested.
+This includes all the information related to test cases associated with the test plan, thereby providing a complete context.

 Details of the Test RUNs - Not just the list of test cases, you can also share detailed information about each test RUN.
 This entails the status of the test (Failed, Passed, Skipped, Blocked etc.).